Split Block Rock Climbing

 : Split Block

 The left side of the Split Block forms a distinct, left-leaning arete.
 Just to the right, a series of small cracks and flakes runs to the top of the wall.
 The climbing is engaging, but it takes some effort to rig an adequate protection system.
 The first ascentionist didn't have that problem - he soloed the route.
 I no longer recommend that particular style to anyone other than my fiercest adversaries.
 If you're going to hike to this crag, it is an enjoyable must-do line....[more]
-Browse More Classics in CO
+Browse More Classics in Colorado

 From: Sacramento, CA